Francisco-Galindo/harec/README.md

 ## Introduction
+In this project, we will develop a compiler and its corresponding parser using the Hare programming language, both as the implementation language and as the language to be compiled.
+The main focus will be on the design and implementation of the syntax and semantic analysis stages, which are essential components of any compiler.

+Syntax analysis verifies the structural correctness of the source code according to the language's grammar.
+This involves constructing a parser capable of identifying valid program constructs and producing an intermediate representation, typically in the form of a syntax tree.
+For this stage, we develop a recursive descent parser by applying theoretical concepts.

+Semantic analysis complements syntax analysis by checking that the code adheres to the language's rules beyond its form—ensuring, for example, that operations are applied to compatible types and that identifiers are properly declared.
+It also involves building a symbol table to store relevant information about program elements.

+Creating a compiler is necessary for understanding how programming languages are processed and executed.
+By completing this project, we aim to produce a working compiler for Hare and gain practical knowledge of compiler construction techniques, particularly those related to parsing and semantic validation.

+## Theorical Background
+### What is a Compiler?
 A compiler is a program that reads a program written in one language, the source language, and translates it into an equivalent program in another language, the target language.
 In essence, a compiler maps a source program into a semantically equivalent target program.
 This mapping process consists of two main parts: analysis and synthesis.

 The analysis phase breaks the source program into its constituent components and assigns a grammatical structure to them.
 Based on this structure, it generates an intermediate representation of the source program.
 During this phase, the compiler also collects information about the program and stores it in a data structure known as the symbol table.
 This table, along with the intermediate representation, is passed to the synthesis phase.